How to get from Cancun to Cozumel

 6. Cozumel by tour

-Booking a tour to Cozumel from Cancun may be a great idea if you are in a rush and want to be bothered planning the whole trip.
+Booking a tour to Cozumel from Cancun may be a great idea if you are in a rush and don’t want to plan the whole trip.
 It definitely takes away a lot of stress but also the freedom to travel on your own schedule.

 So that really depends on your priorities.